splatterfreak/tz-alerter-privacy/index.md

 ## 9. Data Retention
 We do not store personal data ourselves.
 Data processed by third-party providers is handled according to their respective privacy policies.

+## 10. Server / Backend

+The app communicates with our backend server to provide app functionality.
+During this process, the following data may be collected and processed:

+- **IP address** – used for security, debugging, and rate limiting.
+- **Device identifier (Device ID)** – used to identify the device for features like rate limiting and preventing abuse.

+This data is **only used to provide app functionality** and is transmitted securely via HTTPS.
+Server logs may temporarily store IP addresses for monitoring and security purposes.

+No other personal information is stored or shared by the backend.

 ---

 # Imprint